The General Data Protection Regulation

 - Martin Haskayne – Data Guardian – Platt Bridge Community School

-The Trust may however, from time to time, be required to share personal information about its employees, service users, pupils, students or its Kingsbridge trainees with other organisations, mainly the LA, Department for Education, National College, other schools / educational bodies or potentially social services etc. This is classed as lawful basis to process personal data.
+Please note that the charitable trust may from time to time, be required to share personal information or process data 'without consent' about its employees, service users, pupils or initial teacher training trainees/apprentices with other organisations, mainly; Pubic Health England, the Police, the Local Authority, Department for Education or other schools / educational bodies etc.

 What are the lawful bases for processing?

 The lawful bases for processing are set out in Article 6 of the GDPR.
 At least one of these must apply whenever you process personal data: